EnviroDIY/USGS_NGWOS/NGWOS_TTN/ReadMe.md

   - If you already have an application you want to join the data from this program to, feel free to use it.
 - After creating the application, [create a default payload formatter](https://www.thethingsindustries.com/docs/integrations/payload-formatters/create/) for the application.
   - Select "Custom Javascript Formatter"
-  - Add the code from [LoRaNotes/TTNDecoder.js](https://github.com/EnviroDIY/USGS_NGWOS/blob/main/NGWOS_TTN/LoRa%20Notes/TTNDecoder.js) as the formatter code.
+  - Add the code from either [LoRaNotes/TTNDecoder.js](https://github.com/EnviroDIY/USGS_NGWOS/blob/main/NGWOS_TTN/LoRa%20Notes/TTNDecoder.js) or [LoRaNotes/TTNDecoder_withInstruments.js](https://github.com/EnviroDIY/USGS_NGWOS/blob/main/NGWOS_TTN/LoRa%20Notes/TTNDecoder_withInstruments.js)as the formatter code.
     - This custom formatter is an expansion of the original CayenneLPP formatter.
+    - The "with instruments" version adds fields for the sensor model, specific parameter, and units.
+These fields will only be valid for *this specific example sketch*.
+The other version will work to expand any Cayenne LPP format.
   - If you did not create a new application for this example, you can [add the formatter as a device specific formatter](https://www.thethingsindustries.com/docs/integrations/payload-formatters/create/#create-a-device-specific-payload-formatter) after registering the end device.
 - Now [register a new end device](https://www.thethingsindustries.com/docs/hardware/devices/adding-devices/) on your application.
   - Select "Enter end device specifics manually"